Rishton, Uzbekistan

-Rishton (Rishton, Рештон, Риштан, alternative spellings Rishtan, Rishdan, Roshidon, previously called also Kyubishev by Russians) is a city in Fergana Region, in Uzbekistan.
+Rishton (Rishton, Рештон, Риштан, alternative spellings Rishtan, Rishdan, Roshidon, also previously called Kyubishev by Russians) is a city in Fergana Region, in Uzbekistan.
 It is the administrative center of Rishton District, and is located about halfway between Kokand and Fergana.
 Its population is 34,800 (2016).
 Tajik and Uzbek are the main languages spoken in the area.

 History

 Recent studies of scientists have established that the anthropological type of Uzbeks and Tajiks was formed at the end of the I millennium BC in the valleys of the middle and lower reaches of the Sayxun and spread to the valleys of Fergana, Khwarazm and Zarafshon in the II-III centuries AD.
 The ancient ancestors of these ethnic groups were the Sakas, Massageteans, Tocharians. (according to Chinese sources yuezhi).
 The process of their formation was influenced by Turkic nationalities, nomadic from the north to the Interfluve, Persian-speaking tribes from the south of the Amu Darya at the end of the I millennium BC and at the beginning of the I millennium AD.
 Significant influence was exerted by Xionites, Kidarites, and Hephthalites in the IV-V centuries.

 In 1882, 17,970 people lived in the parish (of whom 4,900 lived in the parish center of Rishtan), and in 1909, 21,811 people lived there (of whom 6,415 lived in the parish center).
 The population consisted of Uzbeks, Sarts, Tajiks and Kyrgyz, among others.
 The number of Russians according to these data did not exceed 10 people.
 Tajiks were the main population of the administrative center of Rishtan volost, Qala e Naw village, Kashkaryan village (Kashkaryon), the rest of the villages were mainly inhabited by Sarts, Uzbeks and other various Turkicized Mongolian tribes, Turkicized Persian-speaking indigenous population, etc.

-In 1909 Rishtan parish was a part of Bashkir district, 21,811 people lived in the parish.
+In 1909, Rishtan parish was a part of Bashkir district; 21,811 people lived in the parish.
 In this table, in addition to the villages of Rishtan parish, there are some villages of Zadiyan parish, which are now part of Rishtan district.